LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Notice what happened: the LLM did not compute 17 * 28 itself.
 It recognized that a multiply tool exists, extracted the arguments from the natural language question, and returned a structured tool call.
 Your code then executes multiply(17, 28) to get the actual answer.

 The power here is composition.
 You can give the LLM ten tools — a calculator, a weather API, a database query function, a web search — and the LLM picks the right one based on the user's question.
-That is the foundation of AI agents.
+That is the foundation of LangChain agents and chains.

 The @tool Decorator — The Fast Way to Create Tools